Anant/Cassandra.Toolkit/README.md

-# cassandra-vision
+# cassandra.tools
-A curated + created set of useful Cassandra / Cassandra compatible tools specifically for Visualizing Cassandra cluster related things.
+A curated + created set of useful Cassandra / Cassandra compatible tools building, managing, and monitoring Cassandra clusters.

 Maintained by Rahul Singh of [Anant](http://anant.us).
 Feel free contact me if you'd like to collaborate on this and other tools.
 I also work on [Cassandra.Link](http://cassandra.link), a curated set of knowledge on all things related to Cassandra.
 Please take a look!

 ## TableAnalyzer